Book recommendation for coders – PPR BookClub

 • Design for minimum complexity and maximum creativity;

-• Reap the benefits of collaborative development;
+• Recap the benefits of collaborative development;

 • Apply defensive programming techniques to reduce and flush out errors;